The Night Invader

-The Night Invader is a 1943 British, black-and-white, drama, thriller, war film, directed by Herbert Mason, produced by Max Milder for Warner Bros. - First National Productions Ltd. the British subsidiary of Warner Bros. and starring Ronald Shiner as Witsen, Anne Crawford and David Farrar.
+The Night Invader is a lost 1943 British black-and-white war film directed by Herbert Mason and starring Ronald Shiner, Anne Crawford and David Farrar.
+It was written by Roland Pertwee and Brock Williams based on the 1941 novel Rendezvous with Death by John Bentley, and produced by Max Milder for Warner Bros.–First National Productions Ltd. the British subsidiary of Warner Bros.

+Preservation status

+The British Film Institute has classed The Night Invader as a lost film.
+Its National Archive holds a collection of stills but no film or video materials.

 Plot

 Dick Marlow, a British agent, has parachuted into the occupied Netherlands to retrieve vital documents.
 Whilst on the trail of the papers, he poses occasionally as an American journalist and a Gestapo officer.
 He meets and falls in love with a Dutch woman who professes solidarity with the British, but matters become complicated and dangerous when it transpires that the woman's brother is in possession of the documents Dick Marlow needs, and is far less kindly disposed towards the British than his sister.